 As men must do ten years of military service and women must serve for seven years, soldiers are seen on the move everywhere, all-year round, in North Korea.

 The top customers of prostitutes are North Korean soldiers

 While the spread of sexually transmitted diseases may be facilitated by the constant movement of young people throughout the country, the diseases themselves cannot be spread without sexual contact.
 In North Korea, there exists a prostitution industry that is focused on serving those who are on leave from the army.

-The bastard children of the North Korean army
+The bastard children of the North Korean military

 The annual STD inspection

-As the crisis of sexually transmitted diseases grew serious within the Korean People’s Army, a checkup for STDs was instigated in 2002 by the state.
-This annual checkup became a compulsory part of the military physical examination in the North Korean army.
+As the crisis of sexually transmitted diseases grew serious within the Korean People’s Army, a state checkup for STDs was instigated in 2002.
+This annual checkup became a compulsory part of the military physical examination in the North Korean military.
 If a soldier was found to be infected with a venereal disease, restrictions would be placed on their membership of the Party or on their right to take leave.

 According to North Korean exile Oh Jun-seong, however, these restrictions are never enforced in reality: “Any officer will turn a blind eye after receiving a bribe.
 In any case, the existence of sexually transmitted diseases among the soldiers is kept hidden by the superiors, because there is fierce competition between units for upholding their reputation.”

 It is perhaps not a coincidence that every year, the price of penicillin in the black markets shoots up during the period of military checkups.
 An injection of penicillin in the target area will temporarily relieve symptoms of venereal disease, such as redness or discharge.